heremaps/here-sdk-examples/examples/latest/navigate/ios/RoutingHybrid/README.md

-The Routing example app shows how to calculate a route from A to B with a number of waypoints in between that is visualized on the map.
+The RoutingHybrid example app shows how to calculate a route from A to B with a number of waypoints in between that is visualized on the map.
 It also shows how to calculate routes in offline mode, when there is no connectivity available.
-You can find how this is done in [RoutingExample.swift](RoutingHybrid/RoutingExample.swift).
+You can find how this is done in [RoutingHybridExample.swift](RoutingHybrid/RoutingHybridExample.swift).

 Build instructions:
 -------------------